oblonski/jTableGenerator/README.md

 # jTableGenerator
 generates tables

-## Latex
+## LaTex

-Generating tables in Latex can be cumbersome, especially if you require large tables.
-The FluentLatexTableBuilder lets you create a standard latex table easily.
+Generating tables in LaTex can be cumbersome, especially if you require large tables.
+The FluentLatexTableBuilder lets you create a standard LaTex table easily.

 Example:

-<pre><code>String latexTable = new FluentLatexTableBuilder()
+<pre><code>String latexTable = new FluentLaTexTableBuilder()
 	.withCaption("this is a latex table")
 	.withLabel("tab:latex table")
     .withColumns(Arrays.asList("scenario","time","distance")